 Feedback Bar – Incorporate a feedback bar into SaaS products and mobile apps, so customers can ask questions, comment on features or give feedback as they are using the product.

-Customer journey analytics can help you optimize omni-channel journeys by automatically engaging with each customer at the best time, and in a relevant, personalized way.
+Customer journey analytics can help you orchestrate consistent and personalized journeys by engaging with each customer in a way that reflects their entire experience with your enterprise.
 By embedding triggers at any event along the journey, you can activate engagement (such as an email send) to your target customer group.
-Advanced customer journey analytics platforms integrate with commonly used marketing tools, so you can engage with your customers as you improve your marketing technology stack.
+Advanced customer journey analytics platforms integrate with commonly used marketing tools, so you can engage with your customers as you improve your CX technology stack.

 8. Identify Problem Areas in Customer Experience to Reduce Churn